roadt/angularjs_way/tutorial/README.md

   - To show how render repeat list of models(collection)
   - To show how view action/event reflect to model and model's view. (i.e. how to define controller)

+=== Projects

+  - To show how to define module in angularjs
+  - To show how to integerate a backend easily in angularjs
+  - To show how to use controller/view template with html file in angularjs
+  - To show how to Route path to controller